wangzongming/espi-ai-websit-docs/docs/en/README.md

 features:
   - title: Simplicity First
-    details: Whether it's hardware code, server-side code, or plugin development, developers won't need to learn new concepts or write unnecessary code.
+    details: Never let a developer learn a new concept or write code that has nothing to do with the business.
+The client supports the use of Ardunio, IDF(in implementation), PlatformIO and other development environments.

   - title: Flexible Expansion
-    details: The framework only includes iFLYTEK's IAT, TTS, and LLM by default.
-For other platforms, plugins can be downloaded from the plugin market as needed, or developers can easily create their own plugins.
+    details: Built-in IFLYtek IAT, TTS, LLM, other platforms can be extended by plug-ins.

   - title: Voice Activation
     details: Customizable offline voice activation with voice inference using TensorFlow Lite models.
 An online wake word generation service will be available in the future.